hemanthsaireddyvelamuri/assaignment2-velamuri/README.md

 ***

 Directions from Maryville to my favorite place.
-1.Maryville to Kansas Airport.
+1. Maryville to Kansas Airport.
-2.Kansas Airport to Chicago Airport.
+2. Kansas Airport to Chicago Airport.
-3.Chicago Airport to Hyderabad Airport.
+3. Chicago Airport to Hyderabad Airport.
-    1.Hyderabad Airport to secundrabad railway station.
+    1. Hyderabad Airport to secundrabad railway station.
-4.Secundrabad to Nadikudi railway station.
+4. Secundrabad to Nadikudi railway station.
-5.Nadikudi to Ambapuram.
+5. Nadikudi to Ambapuram.

 ***